Amenability of linear-activity automaton groups: Properties of and the sequence

 \begin{lemma} We have the following (where $D\subset\cQ_k$ is the set of patterns containing $q_{-1}$): \begin{enumerate} \item[(a)] For any $x\notin D$ we have $\pT \mu(x) \ge \mu(x)$. \item[(b)] If $\mu(D)>0$, then $\pT \mu(D) < \mu(D)$. \item[(c)] If $\mu$ is supported on $\cQ_{k-1} \cup \{q_k\}$ then so is $\pT \mu$, and $\mu(q_k)=\pT \mu(q_k)$. \end{enumerate} \end{lemma}

-\begin{proof} We refer to the algorithmic descrition of $\pT \mu$ and Lemma~\ref{L:cR_structure}.
+\begin{proof} We refer to the algorithmic description of $\pT \mu$ and Lemma~\ref{L:cR_structure}.
 If the first pattern $P_1$ chosen from $\mu$ is in $D^c$, then $\Eps_1=0$ and $Q_1=P_1$ is also the output of the procedure.
 Claim (a) follows.

 For part (b), assume that $\mu(p)>0$ for some $p\in D$.
 Consider $\cR p$ as given by Lemma~\ref{L:cR_structure}.
 Taking only the $\frac1m \cR_{00}$ terms in the product shows that $\cR_{00} p$ assigns some positive probability $\delta \geq m^{-\ell}$ to the pattern $p$ with all appearances of $q_{-1}$ deleted.
 This pattern is in $D^c$.
 Thus $\pT \mu(D^c)\geq \mu(D^c) + \delta\mu(p)$.